Pranav-Patel-123/Employee-Retention-Detection/README.md

 4. SVM
 5. XGBoost

-These folders are named after the name of the algorithms used in the subsequent R files.
+These folders are named after the name of the algorithms used in the subsequent R folders/files.
+Futher each folder is sub-foldered into the 3 named as:
+1. 75-25
+2. 75-25 & k fold
+3. k fold
+These are named after the the split techniques used in the subsequent R files.
+Each folder contains 1 file with direct algorithm and 7 feature selection techniques performed on each algorithm.